Distributed Dual Coordinate Ascent in General Tree Networks and Communication Network Effect on Synchronous Machine

-In order to answer the challenge of distributed data, researchers have studied various optimization methods such as synchronous Stochastic Gradient Decent (SGD) \cite{chen2016revisiting,gemulla2011large}, synchronous Stochastic Dual Coordinate Ascent (SDCA) \cite{yang2013trading,jaggi2014communication}, asynchronous SGD \cite{zhao2016fast,zhang2015fast}, and asynchronous SDCA \cite{huo2016distributed,hsieh2015PASSCoDe}.
-Even though the convergence of SGD does not depend on the size of data, it is reported in \cite{hsieh2008dual} that SDCA can outperform SGD when we need relatively high solution accuracy.
-Furthermore, asynchronous updating scheme can suffer from the conflicts between intermediate results.
+Solving large-scale machine learning problems dealing with distributed data over communication networks is a challenging problem, due to the limited resources and obstacles including limited communication bandwidth, limited storage volume, limited energy consumption or even privacy and security issues.
+In order to handle the challenges of distributed data with limited resources, researchers have developed and studied various algorithms in \cite{chen2016revisiting,gemulla2011large,yang2013trading,jaggi2014communication,ma2015adding,zhao2016fast,hsieh2008dual,shalev2013stochastic,zhang2015fast,huo2016distributed,hsieh2015PASSCoDe} and the references therein.
+More specially, synchronous Stochastic Gradient Decent (SGD) \cite{chen2016revisiting,gemulla2011large}, synchronous Stochastic Dual Coordinate Ascent (SDCA) \cite{hsieh2008dual,yang2013trading,jaggi2014communication,ma2015adding,shalev2013stochastic}, asynchronous SGD \cite{zhao2016fast,zhang2015fast}, and asynchronous SDCA \cite{huo2016distributed,hsieh2015PASSCoDe} for distributed data have been intensively investigated in the literature.
+Among them, \cite{hsieh2008dual} reports that even though the convergence of SGD does not depend on the size of data, SDCA can outperform SGD when we need relatively high solution accuracy.
+Moreover, asynchronous updating scheme in SGD and SDCA can suffer from the conflicts between intermediate results.

-Motivated by these facts, the authors in \cite{yang2013trading,jaggi2014communication} considered a synchronous distributed dual coordinate ascent for solving regularized loss minimization problems in a star network.
-In this star network, data are distributed over a few local workers, which can individually communicate with a central station.
-In \cite{yang2013trading,jaggi2014communication}, the authors derived the convergence rate of the distributed dual coordinate ascent with respect to the number of iterations.
-The proposed distributed optimization framework in \cite{jaggi2014communication} is free of tuning parameters or learning rates, compared with SGD-based methods.
-Moreover, the duality gap in \cite{jaggi2014communication} readily provides a fair stopping criterion and efficient accuracy certificates.
-In \cite{huo2016distributed,hsieh2015PASSCoDe}, the authors investigated the performance of asynchronous SDCA.
+Motivated by these facts, \cite{yang2013trading,jaggi2014communication,ma2015adding} consider using synchronous SDCA to solve regularized loss minimization problems in a star network.
+In the scenario, data are distributed over a few local workers in the star network, and each local worker communicates with a central station.
+The authors in \cite{yang2013trading,jaggi2014communication,ma2015adding} analyze the convergence rate of the distributed SDCA in terms of communication rounds.
+Espeically, the strong aspects of the proposed distributed optimization framework in \cite{jaggi2014communication,ma2015adding} include free-of-tuning parameters or learning rates compared with SGD-based methods, and the readily computable duality gap for fair stopping criterion and efficient accuracy certificates.

-In practical communication networks, computers are not always organized in a star work, and can have very different network topologies.
-It is unclear how to design and analyze dual coordinate ascent algorithms for a network with general topologies.
-In addition, it is unknown how network communication delays (not merely the number of communication rounds) will impact the design and convergence rate of distributed dual coordinate ascent algorithms \cite{yang2013trading,jaggi2014communication}.
-We remark that, in \cite{tsianos2012communication}, the authors considered communication delays and provided the convergence bound in terms of time for consensus based distributed optimization.